ckdextergames/Icarus_mods/README.md

 9. __One_Hit_Wonder__ (Direct link: https://bit.ly/CKDonehit)

 Wishing that the __"Peerless Lumberjack"__ and __"Lucky Strike"__ talents gave you a much higher chance of chopping that tree or mining that voxel in just one hit?
 Wish no more, dear prospector.
 The One_Hit_Wonder mod is availaible in 10%, 25%, 50%, and 65% flavors.

 *__CAUTION__*: This mod may conflict with other mods!
 Recommended to use alone, or with mods known not to change "D_Talents.json", or use Mod Manager to choose your desired changes.
 [Mod Manager](https://github.com/Jimk72/Icarus_Software) highly recommended!

+---

+10. __Prefab_Base_Kit__ (Direct link: http://bit.ly/CKDprefabs)

+Adapting and updating Pr0f23ss0r's original Base Kits mod, here's two new versions (choose one, they aren't compatible with each other).
+They replace the berry seed pack and cost more.
+Cuz, my friend, you can just go pick some berries.
+LOL.
+To use: just "consume" when on the surface and voila, you have all the needed items.

+A. Concrete Prefab base kit: Everything needed for a strudy, bare-bones, storm-defying concrete 2X6.

+B. Cozy Cabin Prefab kit: Everything needed for a small but functional 2X3 stone hunting cabin (including a front porch for watching the sunset and growing a few essential crops).

+*__CAUTION__*: This mod may conflict with other mods!
+Recommended to use alone, or with mods known not to change "D_Talents.json", or use Mod Manager to choose your desired changes.
+[Mod Manager](https://github.com/Jimk72/Icarus_Software) highly recommended!